 - Beware the parental overshare

 These are about clicks.
 No question about it.
-We all know the news has gone the negative route for years, and they do it because it works.
+We all know the news has gone the negative route for years, and -- for better or worse -- they do it because it is effective at grabbing attention.

 - 15 Things People Absolutely Hate About Your Website